metio/terraform-provider-k8s/docs/data-sources/sonataflow_org_sonata_flow_v1alpha08_manifest.md

 - `pod_template` (Attributes) PodTemplate describes the deployment details of this SonataFlow instance. (see [below for nested schema](#nestedatt--spec--pod_template))
 - `resources` (Attributes) Resources workflow resources that are linked to this workflow definition.
 For example, a collection of OpenAPI specification files. (see [below for nested schema](#nestedatt--spec--resources))
 - `sink` (Attributes) Sink describes the sinkBinding details of this SonataFlow instance. (see [below for nested schema](#nestedatt--spec--sink))
+- `sources` (Attributes List) Sources describes the list of sources used to create triggers for events consumed by this SonataFlow instance. (see [below for nested schema](#nestedatt--spec--sources))

 <a id="nestedatt--spec--flow"></a>
 ### Nested Schema for `spec.flow`